|home||knives||how to throw||online-shop||books/videos||links||contact|

 Which throwing knives are good for beginners?

 Do throw only throwing knives, they were made to withstand that abuse!
 They should have a weight of around 200g, their center of gravity should be in their middle, and the handle should have no fancy ornaments which would catch at your hand.
 But above all, the blade should not be sharp, or you will eventually injure yourself!
 A pointy tip is all it takes for the knife to stick perfectly in the target.

-A good throwing knife for beginners is the Nieto Gran Lanxador.
+A good knife for beginners is the Faka throwing knife.